 This proposal is sited within Zone B. In general in the neighborhood, the majority of two-story residences in the Pleasant Street Historic District are located in Zone B, or at the north border of the district with very few two-story houses throughout Zone A. In recent years however, there have been more two-story homes that have been proposed and are currently built or under construction throughout Zone A and not just on the north border.
-The subject property is located in a block where the majority of homes are two-stories.
+The subject property is located in Zone B which has a mix of one-story and two-story residences.